 In 2012 Victoria celebrated 150 years of the Torrens title system, which revolutionised land registration and replaced the convoluted General law title system.

-Advice on new procedures and current issues relevant to title searchers, solicitors, conveyancers, financial institutions, surveyors and other lodging parties.
+The Customer Infomation Bulletin provides advice on new procedures and current issues relevant to title searchers, solicitors, conveyancers, financial institutions, surveyors and other lodging parties.

 Information on plans of subdivision and consolidation, building subdivision guidelines, acceptable easement purposes, non-survey guidelines and interpreting strata plans.

 Information on owners corporations and how they are created.

 Land Use Victoria Lodging Book – Version 4.1

 The Lodging Book - Version 4.1 includes general information, forms and documents that are needed to lodge land transactions with Land Use Victoria.
 The five sections are available in PDF format, free-of-charge.

 Surveying and Planning through Electronic Applications and Referrals (SPEAR)